barom-eter/mapcompare2d/README.md

 # project status

  The project itself is a html/javascript port of a university assignment I originally wrote using C++/OpenGL.
-I plan on expanding this project.
-Currently, this project is early into development, and is expected to receive frequent updates.
+I plan on expanding it, but currently do not have the time to do so.